Try the Full Power of Brosix with 10% lifetime discount!

 Improve Team Communication Starting Today

 Every team needs a tune-up from time to time.
-Whether your team’s been stuck in neutral for a while or it’s just struggling during COVID-19, there’s no shortage of ways to improve communication.
-Best of all, these actionable tips are achievable starting today.
+Whether your team’s been stuck in neutral for a while or it’s just struggling after the COVID-19 pandemic, there are various strategies you can use.

-Research shows that employees are more likely to remain with a company for 3 years or more if they experienced great onboarding.
+Research shows that employees are more likely to remain with a company for three years or more if they experience great onboarding.

-Onboarding processes vary depending on company size and makeup and team functionality.
+Onboarding processes vary depending on company size, makeup, and team functionality.
 That said, a few methods remain time-tested.

 • Train newcomers on the company intranet.
 If you expect newcomers to know rules and policies, as well as share knowledge and documents, familiarize them with the platform.